Sustainability of our wood panels

 Plantations are to be managed in accordance with Principles 1 through 9, Principle 10 and its criteria.
 While plantations can provide a range of social and economic benefits and help meet global demand for forest products, they are intended to complement natural forest management, reduce pressure on it, and promote its restoration and conservation.

-Our wooden terrace elements meet the standards set by the FSC®.
-Compliance in the forest, workshop and trade is checked by independent and regular controls.
+Our wood panels meet the standards set by the FSC®.
+Compliance in the forest, production and trade is checked by independent and regular controls.